The adventures of Ed & Johnny—

 “Oh, you!”
 Betty said.
 She held out both hands and Ed and Johnny each clasped one, too late to hide their frayed cuffs.
 “It’s so nice to see you both again!”

 Ed nodded smugly, as if he expected nothing else.
-When Johnny gazed into those radiant blue eyes he melted and flashed a wide grin.
-With his straw-colored hair and chiseled good looks he resembled Alan Ladd when he grinned, only his teeth were nearer to six feet off the ground than Ladd’s five.
+When Johnny gazed into those radiant blue eyes he melted.
+His eyes softened and a wide, slow grin dimpled his cheeks.
+With his straw hair and chiseled good looks he resembled Alan Ladd when he grinned, only his teeth were nearer to six feet off the ground than Ladd’s five.

 “So how have you been?”
 Betty asked.
 “Jeepers, when you two vanish you vanish but good.
 You naughty boys haven’t even given me your phone number!”